 Nam e of Student Address

 Scho ool Grade

-A. I am requesting permission for my ch nild named above to: (Check one or both)
+A. I am requesting permission for my ch ild named above to: (Check one or both)

-use or receive the following ov ver-the-counter medication(s)
+use or receive the following ov er-the-counter medication(s)

 Medication:

 Dosage:

 Medication:

 Dosage:

-self-administer such medication on(s) in the presence of an authorized staff member.
+self-administer such medicatio on(s) in the presence of an authorized staff member.

-В. Lwill assume responsibility for safe d alivary of the modification to school

-Б. С. I will assume responsibility for safe delivery of the medication to school.
-I will notify the school immediately if there is any change in the use of the medication or the
+В. С. elivery of the medication to school. there is any change in the use of the medication or the

+prescribed treatment.

-D. prescribed treatment. s medication should be administered in the above designated
+D. Our physician has instructed that this dosage. s medication should be administered in the above designated

-υ. dosage. s medication should be duffill stered in the above designated

-E. I release and agree to hold the Board I of Education, its officials, and its employees harmless from foreseeable for damages or injury resulting directly or
+E. of Education, its officials, and its employees harmless from

+foreseeable for damages or injury resulting directly or

 Signa ature of Parent Date

 Hom e Telephone Work Telephone

-AUTH ORIZATION FOR STAFF
+AUTHO ORIZATION FOR STAFF

-The f following staff members are authorized t to administer the above-non-prescribed medication(s)/
+The f following staff members are authorized t o administer the above-non-prescribed medication(s)/

 treat ment(s):

+▼